How to Invest in Cryptocurrency for Beginners

 Before discussing crypto coins to invest in, let’s take a look at different ways to do it:

 If any of the above questions resonate with you, it’s time to consider opening a crypto savings account.
 You deposit your crypto with a wealth management firm like Cabital that does all the heavy lifting.
 After assessing the viability of investment projects, they'll invest in these by lending digital assets as over-collateralised loans.
 The borrower has to put up collateral valued higher than the loan to ensure that the investors' assets are protected.
-You'll earn a share of the returns as interest—at Cabital, you'll be able to earn up to 12% APY on stablecoin deposits.
+You'll earn a share of the returns as interest—at Cabital, you'll be able to earn leading APY rates as passive income with your stablecoin deposits.